Sachi7/Exploratory-Data-Analysis-Project-1/README.md

 date.
 There should be four PNG files and four R code files.

-The four plots that you will need to construct are shown in the figures folder of the git hub referenced above.
+The four plots that you will need to construct are shown in the figures folder of the git hub:

 [https://github.com/rdpeng/ExData_Plotting1](https://github.com/rdpeng/ExData_Plotting1)